manju-shree86/IBM-Employee-Attrition-Prediction/README.md

 About Dataset : Uncover the factors that lead to employee attrition and explore important questions such as ‘show me a breakdown of distance from home by job role and attrition’ or ‘compare average monthly income by education and attrition’.
 This is a fictional data set created by IBM data scientists.

+The dataset was taken from Kaggle ( https://www.kaggle.com/datasets/pavansubhasht/ibm-hr-analytics-attrition-dataset ) to create the model and predict the various features that are affecting the employee's decision.

 Education :
 1 'Below College'
 2 'College'